DigitalTibetan/DigitalTibetan/docs/tibetan_ocr.md

 # Optical character recognition (OCR)

-> **Note:** Research in application of AI on language translation is a very fast moving field.
+> **Note:** Research in application of AI on optical character recognition and related artificial intelligence topics is a very fast moving field.
 If you have new information that should be part of this collection, please generate an [issue at github](https://github.com/DigitalTibetan/DigitalTibetan/issues).

 ## Google drive and Google docs (online OCR)